eet-nu/reservation-api-docs/source/index.html.md

 }
 ```

-This endpoint retrieves all restaurants registered to your personal API Key.
+This endpoint retrieves all restaurants registered to your API Key.

 ### HTTP Request